5 Errors: Keep in Touch with Your Customers

 One of the aspects that get people to return is its store brand, Kirkland Signature, known for having high-quality items at an affordable price.
 People are often given only two choices with products: one name brand and the Kirkland brand.
 This way, they can feel less overwhelmed and like they have more control over what they are buying.

 With so few products on the shelves, however, how does Costco know what is best to put out?
 Every time a customer scans their membership card at checkout, the company collects data on customers and learns what they are buying.
 This allows Costco to learn which products are best to carry and which ones they could do without.
 The company will always keep in touch with consumers’ purchasing habits this way.

 Costco is also well known for its food court, something uncommon among big-box retailers.
 One smaller but still nice perk for customers is that food court prices do not increase if the company can help it.
-For example, a hot dog and soda combination has not increased in price since 1984.
+For example, a hot dog and soda combination have not increased in price since 1984.
 It still sits at an incredibly cheap $1.50 almost 40 years later.
 Costco is able to maintain this price due to making the hot dogs in-house rather than using a supplier.
 Even though virtually no profit is made from this, Costco keeps this deal in place solely for the customers.

-If you’re sensing a pattern that companies who place their customers first tend to have more success and dedicated people to their brand, you would be correct.
+If you’re sensing a pattern that companies that place their customers first tend to have more success and dedicated people to their brand, you would be correct.
 A company having hundreds of thousands, if not millions, of customers, is not a coincidence.

 So, what are things you can do to possibly emulate the culture these companies have been able to embody for themselves?